-Local ocal Education Agency: General Assurances Jeffei efferson County (275) Public District - FY 2021 - District Funding Assurances - Rev 0 The LEA assures that it will comply with the following provisions: 1.
-A comprehensive and current needs assessment, consistent with local board policy, supports the district improvement plan.
+Local Education Agency: General Assurances Boone County (035) Public District - FY 2021 - District Funding Assurances - Rev 0 The LEA assures that it will comply with the following provisions: A comprehensive and current needs assessment, consistent with local board policy, Yes supports the district improvement plan.
 The needs assessment is considered comprehensive and current if all of the following areas have been assessed at some point in the last three years: 1) curriculum; 2) classroom evaluation/assessment; 3) instruction; 4) school culture; 5) family and community involvement; 6) professional growth and evaluation; 7) leadership; 8) organizational structure and resources; and 9) an effective planning process.
-Yes ▼ 2.
-The district has a planning policy in place for school councils to follow that describes the form and function of school improvement planning in the district as per KRS 160.345(3) (c).
+The district has a planning policy in place for school councils to follow that describes the Yes form and function of school improvement planning in the district as per KRS 160.345(3) (c).
 This policy includes a description of the district's annual planning cycle (with dates).
 The district and all schools develop their improvement plans in accordance with this policy and with the involvement of representative groups, including required members of the needs assessment team.
-Yes ▼ 3.
-The local school district reviews its district improvement plan at least annually and revises as needed.
+The local school district reviews its district improvement plan at least annually and Yes revises as needed.
 Implementation of activities and strategies described in the action plan are evaluated for impact on student performance and classroom practices.
 The local school district assures that at least annually, an updated district improvement plan is approved by the local board and posted on the appropriate school or district website.
 The Comprehensive District Improvement Plan (CDIP) for each district shall be posted to the district's Web site.
 The Comprehensive School Improvement Plan (CSIP) for each school shall be posted to the school's Web site.
-Yes ▼

 4. conducted b hool district will cooperate in carrying out any evaluation of each program y or for the Kentucky Department of Education (KDE), or the U.S. of Education ("Covered Program").
 Yes ▼ 5. hool district will administer each Covered Program in accordance with all ns and applications.
 Yes ▼ 6. strict improvement plan is posted, the district has afforded a reasonable for public comment on the plan and has considered such comment.
-Yes ▼ 7. timely and m ere appropriate, the local school district will consult with private school officials in a selv and meaningful way to assure equitable participation of children and/or teachers be private schools 8.
-8. The local school district will coordinate and collaborate with other agencies as required by the Every Student Succeeds Act (ESSA) Title I, Parts A, C, and D; ESSA Title II, Parts A, B, and D; ESSA Title IV, Title VII, Title X, Part C, the Individuals with Disabilities Education Act (IDEA), and the Carl D. Perkins Vocational and Technical Education Act of 2006 or its successor.
-9. Covered Pro deficiencies audits, moni hool district will adopt and use proper methods of administering the ograms, including: implementation of obligations, the correction of in program operations as identified through technical assistance, program toring or evaluation, and the adoption of written procedures for the receipt on of complaints alleging violations of law in the administration of such Yes ▼ 10.
-The local scl hool district will: Yes ▼ a.
+Yes ▼ 7. opriate, the local school district will consult with private school officials in a neaningful way to assure equitable participation of children and/or teachers e schools Yes ▼ 8. by the Every Parts A, B, a hool district will coordinate and collaborate with other agencies as required of Student Succeeds Act (ESSA) Title I, Parts A, C, and D; ESSA Title II, and D; ESSA Title IV, Title VII, Title X, Part C, the Individuals with Disabilities ct (IDEA), and the Carl D. Perkins Vocational and Technical Education Act is successor.
+Yes • 9.
+Covered Prodeficiencies audits, moni hool district will adopt and use proper methods of administering the ograms, including: implementation of obligations, the correction of in program operations as identified through technical assistance, program toring or evaluation, and the adoption of written procedures for the receipt on of complaints alleging violations of law in the administration of such Yes ▼ 10.
+The local sc hool district will: Yes ▼ a.
 Provide timely program reports to the Kentucky Department of Education on activities and expenditures, including reports requested by the U. S. Department of Education b.
-Maintain records, provide information, and afford access to the records as the Kentucky Department of Education or the federal offices may find necessary to carry out their responsibilities
+Maintain records, provide information, and afford access to the records as the Kentucky Department of Education or the federal offices may find necessary to carry out their responsibilities П